biaProjects/java-course-udemy/README.md

   - Project 2:
     Calculation of circumference and volume.
     - Version 1 – All methods are in the same main class.
-    - Version 2 – with delegation: Creation of a separate class with the methods, applying the delegation principle.
+    - Version 2 – with delegation: Creation of a separate class with the methods, applying applying delegation by moving methods to a separate class.
     - Version 3 – with `static`: Same methods, now using static members.

 - `exercicio3_bankAccount`
   Basic simulation of a bank account, demonstrating encapsulation, use of `this`, and good constructor practices.

 - `exercicio4_vetores` _(vectors)_
-  Contains 2 exercises:
+  Contains the exercises:
   - exercicio_1 _(exercise_1)_:
     Reads the name and price of X products and calculates the average price.
   - exercicio_2 _(exercise_2)_:
-    Reads the name, age and height of X people and diaplays the average height, the percentage of people under 16 years old and their names.
+    Reads the name, age and height of X people and displays the average height, the percentage of people under 16 years old and their names.
   - exercicio_3 _(exercise_3)_:
     Reads X numbers and returns the largest one and its corresponding position.
-  - exercisio_4 _(exercise_4)_:
+  - exercicio_4 _(exercise_4)_:
     Receives the values of 2 vectors (A and B) and, based on them, calculates the resulting vector.
   - exercicio_5_usandoForEach _(exercise_5_usingForEach)_:
-    Simulation where a hotel has 10 rooms (from 0 to 9) and they will be rented to X people.
+    Simulation where a hotel has 10 rooms (from 0 to 9) and they will be rented out to X people.
     The program will read the name, email and the room the person will rent and in the end, it will display the rooms that are occupied.